obalunenko/go-tools/README.md

 ## Usage

-Pull image and run it with mounted volune with your code, then just execute needed command.
+Pull image and run it with mounted volume with your code, then just execute needed command.

 https://github.com/obalunenko/go-tools/pkgs/container/go-tools